wwwqr-000/Marf-PHP/docs/entities.md

 The database entity is a class, containing database related methods.
 The base class provides the posibility to initialize the connection to a database and to get the <code>$conn</code> object.

 <h2>Router</h2>
+The router entity contains everything related to routing the client, or the path.
+Down below is a list of methods in the Router class.

+* setIgnore
+* getRootPath
+* routeHandler
+* showView
+* to
+* getRoute
+* setRoute
+* getOriginalRoute

 <h2>Security</h2>